 The CAP draws upon developmental psychology concepts, such as Vygotsky’s Zone of Proximal Development and Luria’s model of mental processes, as well as the work of Feuerstein and Lidz in the field of Dynamic Assessment.
-The theories have been operationalised in the CAP to produce a consultation/observation framework.
-This has enabled the benefits of dynamic assessment models, to be embedded within a consultation/ observation framework for use by psychologists, teachers and therapists etc, to analyse the components of curriculum tasks and a learner’s approach to tasks and other activities, without necessarily requiring individual assessment.
+The theories have been operationalised in the CAP which has enabled the benefits of dynamic assessments models to be embedded within a consultation/ observation framework for use by psychologists, teachers and therapists etc., to analyse the components of curriculum tasks and a learner’s approach to tasks and other activities, without necessarily requiring lengthy individual assessment.

-If you have just read the previous section of this article about DA, or perhaps from your own experience, you will be aware that would- be and active DA users face a number of challenges.
+If you have just read the previous section about Dynamic Assessment, or perhaps from your own experience, you will be aware that would- be and active DA users face a number of challenges.

 In 1998/9 I conducted a survey across EP services in the UK to ask about knowledge and use of DA.
 By that date, I had taught DA courses in quite a few settings and anecdotally had the impression that despite recognition of its potential benefits there were a number of barriers, making it difficult to effectively use DA in practice.
 This was confirmed in the survey (Deutsch and Reynolds, 2000) and I can summarise my findings in one short phrase – high interest, low usage.
 This got me thinking about how to enable useful DA concepts to be more accessible to psychologists, teachers and others and enter mainstream classroom practice without necessarily having to go the DA route.

-In EP practice, consultation was becoming increasingly popular, so I decided to develop the CAP.
+In EP practice, consultation was becoming increasingly popular, so I decided to use this trend in psychology practice to develop the CAP.
 CAP is a consultation framework to be used with teachers, parents, therapists and the learner him/herself, to identify patterns of cognitive strengths and difficulties and then jointly plan, intervene and systematically monitor progress.
 The stages of development and early trials that the CAP went through before publication at the end of 2009, are documented in Deutsch and Mohammed (2008) and in one of the chapters of the CAP manual.